cerisara/mousetodon/README.md

 MouseApp is an android client for the Mastodon social network.

+Note September 2017: I recommend, if your device supports it, to rather use Mastalab (see F-droid), which is better maintained and more active than Mousetodon !

 ### You must create 1 or several Mastodon accounts before you can use this app !

 The app does not let you register onto a Mastodon instance: it assumes the accounts already exist and are configured.